makeyourownmaker/CambridgeTemperatureModel/README.md

   * Support vector regression, modern neural networks etc may have some utility
 * Improve documentation
   * Summarise cross-validation, models etc
+  * Add a simple plot showing temperature over the years
+    * Should help in discussions of stationarity and additive seasonality

 ## Contributing